csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/glossary/index.md

 # Glossary

 Following is a glossary of Screenplay terminology; each term is a link to its own documentation.
+Many of these terms are implemented directly as .NET types in the Screenplay architecture.
-Where applicable, the glossary definition documentation links to relevant types & members within the [API documentation].
+Where applicable, the glossary item links directly to the relevant type within the [API documentation].

 | Term          | Summary                                                                                       |
 | ----          | -------                                                                                       |